 Four layers of steel, a core tube wall, an outer frame steel structure and a horizontal structure were built into the tower.
 The horizontal structure was built after the completion of the core tube’s vertical structure.

-The building will incorporate high-efficiency pumps and fans, heat-recovery systems, lighting and controls, chillers and boilers, landscape irrigation, a water-collection system, and low-flow rate fixtures.
+The building has incorporated high-efficiency pumps and fans, heat-recovery systems, lighting and controls, chillers and boilers, landscape irrigation, a water-collection system, and low-flow rate fixtures.

 Low-volatile organic compounds (VOCs) were used in the construction to reduce indoor air pollutants.
 High-efficiency filters are installed to remove fine particulate matter of PM2.5 through the air-handling system.

-China State Construction Engineering Corporation won a RMB1.2bn ($170m) bid in June 2015 to provide general contractor services for the project.
+The China State Construction Engineering Corporation (CSCEC) won an RMB1.2bn ($170m) bid in June 2015 to provide general contractor services for the project.

-Parsons Brinckerhoff is providing mechanical, electrical and plumbing (MEP) services for the Leeza SOHO tower, while Light Design and Leuchte are the lighting consultants.
+Parsons Brinckerhoff provided mechanical, electrical and plumbing (MEP) services for the tower while J+B Studios, Light Design and Leuchte were the lighting consultants.

 The Seafarers precinct is a sustainable mixed-use riverfront precinct being developed in Melbourne, Australia.
 Situated on the north bank of…